UPB-FILS-AM-FR/project-IleanaGenevieveBarbier/README.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+1. Finalized the component list and began sourcing hardware.
+2. Planned project architecture and started block diagram design.

 ### Week 7 - 19 May
+1. Initial testing of ESP32 dev board and Wi-Fi web server setup.
+2. Breadboard layout and wiring test for ESP32 and nRF52840.

 ### Week 20 - 26 May